Pao1aG/Team-Profile-Generator/README.md

 npm i jest
 ```

-To test each individual module, right-click on the __tests__ folder and choose 'Open with Integrated Terminal'.
+To test each individual module, right-click on the '__tests__' folder and choose 'Open in Integrated Terminal'.
 To test the module use this command:

 ```
 npm run test <test file>